-DEFINITION: The Women's Empowerment in Agriculture Index (WEAI) measures the empowerment, agency, and inclusion of women in the agriculture sector in an effort to identify and address the constraints that hinder women's full engagement in the agriculture sector.
-The WEAI is composed of two sub-indexes; the Five Domains of Empowerment sub-index (5DE) measures the empowerment of women in five areas, and the Gender Parity sub-Index (GPI) measures the average level of equality in empowerment of men and women within the household.
+DEFINITION: The Women's Empowerment in Agriculture Index (WEAI) measures the empowerment, agency and inclusion of women in the agriculture sector in an effort to identify and address the constraints that hinder women's full engagement in the agriculture sector.
+The WEAI is composed of two subindexes; the Five Domains of Empowerment subindex (5DE) measures the empowerment of women in five areas, and the Gender Parity subIndex (GPI) measures the average level of equality in empowerment of men and women within the household.
 The WEAI is an aggregate index reported at the ZOI level and is based on individual-level data on men and women within the same households and data on women living in households with no adult male.

-The 5DE sub-index assesses whether women are empowered across the five domains examined in the WEAI.
+The 5DE subindex assesses whether women are empowered across the five domains examined in the WEAI.
 Each domain is weighted equally, as are each of the indicators within a domain.
-The five domains, their definitions under the WEAI, the corresponding indicators, and their weights for the 5DE are:
+The five domains, their definitions under the WEAI, the corresponding indicators, and the domain weights for the 5DE are:

-Domain Definition of Domain Indicators Weight (each of weighted indicator 1/5 of 5DE in 5DE sub-index) sub- ŕ index Sole or joint decision-making over food and cash-crop Input in productive decisions 1/10 Production farming, livestock, fisheries as well as autonomy in Autonomy in production 1/10 agricultural production Ownership, access to, and decision-making power over Ownership of assets 1/15 Resources productive resources such as land, livestock, agricultural Purchase, sale or transfer of 1/15 Resources equipment, consumer durables, and credit assets 1/13 Access to and decisions on credit 1/15 Income Sole or joint control over income and expenditures Control over use of income 1/5 Loadorahin Membership in economic or social groups and comfort in Group member 1/10 Leadership speaking in public Speaking in public 1/10 Time Allocation of time to productive and domestic tasks and Workload 1/10 TITIE satisfaction with the available time for leisure activities Leisure 1/10
+Domain Definition of Domain Indicators Weight Definition of Domain Indicators of (each weighted indicator 1/5 of 5DE in 5DE subindex) subindex Sole or joint decision-making over food and Input in productive decisions 1/10 Production cash-crop farming, livestock, fisheries as well as Autonomy in production 1/10 autonomy in agricultural production Ownership, access to, and decision-making Ownership of assets 1/15 power over productive resources such as land, Purchase, sale or transfer of 1/15 Resources livestock, agricultural equipment, consumer assets 1/15 durables, and credit Access to and decisions on 1/15 credit 1/15 т Sole or joint control over income and 1/5 Income expenditures Control over use of income 1/5 Laadaashia Membership in economic or social groups and Group member 1/10 Leadership comfort in speaking in public Speaking in public 1/10 Allocation of time to productive and domestic Workload 1/10 Time tasks and satisfaction with the available time for Leisure 1/10 leisure activities